fx-biocoder/git-cheatsheet/README.md

 ![Git banner.
 Created by Facundo Martínez (c) 2023, licensed under CC BY-NC-SA 4.0](https://github.com/fx-biocoder/git-cheatsheet/assets/90737264/ecba0e06-a547-45d2-9150-2ffc1bd1297d)

-*Note: If you want to provide feedback on this guide (including possible additions and/or corrections), click [here](https://github.com/fx-biocoder/git-cheatsheet/issues)*

 ## 1. What is Git?

 Git is a distributed version control system used to track changes made to a set of files by individuals or groups.
 It is a FOSS (free and open-source) tool that is widely utilized by companies due to its efficiency and speed.